 Assembly Bill (AB) 1493 and Advanced Clean Cars.
-AB 1493 directed CARB to adopt GHG standards for motor vehicles through model year 2015 that would result in reductions in GHG emissions by up to 25% in 2030.
+AB 1493 directed the California Air Resources Board (CARB) to adopt GHG standards for motor vehicles through model year 2015 that would result in reductions in GHG emissions by up to 25% in 2030.
 In addition, the State's Advanced Clean Cars program includes additional components that will further reduce GHG emissions statewide, including more stringent fuel efficiency standards for model years 2017-2025 and support infrastructure for the commercialization of zero-emission vehicles.
-CARB anticipates additional GHG reductions of 3% by 2020, 27% by 2035, and 33% by 20503.
+CARB anticipates additional GHG reductions of 3% by 2020, 27% by 2035, and 33% by 20504.
 These are also known as "Pavley I" and "Pavley II" regulations.